xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 infrastructure to change the behavior of cut/paste so that it is analogous with move.

-6.1 Modify the cut/paste operation to be analogous to "move" by making it a single long-lived transaction that adheres to ACID properties of a transaction.
+6.1 Modify cut/paste operation to be analogous to "move" by making it a single long-lived transaction.
+This shall adhere to the ACID properties of transactions.

 6.1.1 The current infrastructure uses an abstract class, core/ui/CopyCutAction.java extends org.eclipse.jface.action.Action,